It’s that time of year! Time for Mary Meeker’s Internet Trends presentation, which this year clocks in at 213 slides.

 Video is bigger than you thought

-15x more photos shared per day than 5yrs ago
+15x more photos shared per day than 5 years ago

 Messaging continuing to grow, bigtime